Ozyugoo/alx-frontend-javascript/0x01-ES6_promise/README.md

 true

-1. Don't make a promise...if you know you can't keep it mandatory
+### 1. Don't make a promise...if you know you can't keep it.

 Using the prototype below, return a promise.
 The parameter is a boolean.

 getFullResponseFromAPI(success)